 Jones, M. E. C., M. Ø. Nielsen, and Michal K. Popiel (2014).
 A Fractionally Cointegrated VAR Analysis of Economic Voting and Political Support.
 Canadian Journal of Economics 47(4), 1078-1130.
 (Note: a working paper version can be found here)

 Rosenblum, D., and Maggie Jones (2013).
 Did the Taliban’s Opium Eradication Campaign Cause a Decline in HIV Infections in Russia?
 Substance Use and Misuse 48(6), 470-476.

-Educational Investments and Cross-Cultural Differences in the Structure of Information (05/2017)
+Educational Investments and Cross-Cultural Differences in the Structure of Information (email for latest draft)

 Work in Progress: